RoboTutorLLC/AnalyzeAppEnvironment/README.md

 # AnalyzeAppEnvironment
-Tools to analyze environment in which RoboTutor etc. run, e.g. log a directory listing to see what files are there
+Tools to analyze environment in which RoboTutor etc. run, e.g. log a directory listing to see what files are there.

-apk that when run, logs recursive directory of whatever folder it’s in (“.”), presumably [main storage]/Download
+When run, logs recursive directory of specified folder, e.g. [main storage]/Download in order to list its apk and assets.

+	Filename should include tablet ID and timestamp.

+	Ideally besides filenames, list file date and size.
+Unfortunately, Android shell script editor only lists filename.

-	Filename should include tablet ID and timestamp Output filepath, filename, file size, file date (however is easiest) Output to [internal storage]/RoboTutor where DriveSync is already configured to upload
+	Output to [internal storage]/RoboTutor, because DriveSync is already configured to upload it.

-adb shell ls -R /mnt/sdcard/RoboTutor

-**Example Output:**
+To show what files are in RoboTutor folder, could modify to log it instead, e.g. to catch DriveSync lossage if any.

+**Example Output for directory of RoboTutor folder:**

 /mnt/sdcard/RoboTutor:
 PERF_RoboTutor__3.5.0.1_000001_2022.10.16.19.57.08_unknown.json